BanuKarakaya/BanuKarakaya/README.md

 ## ✨About Me

-I am a computer engineering student.
-I am interested in iOS development.
+I am a computer engineering student and I am interested in iOS development.
 After my private projects to improve myself, I am currently working on the Beybi App, which I have published publicly for the first time and also prepared for the app store.